probsys/sppl/README.md

 random variables.

-Users express generative models using imperative code with standard programming constructs (arrays, if/else, for loops, etc.).
-This code is then translated to a sum-product representation (a probabilistic graphical model that generalizes [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution on all random variables in the program and is used as the basis of probabilistic inference.
+Users express generative models using imperative code with standard programming constructs, such as arrays, if/else, for loops, etc.
+This code is then translated to a sum-product representation (a probabilistic graphical model that generalizes [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) which statically represents the probability distribution on all random variables in the program and is used as the basis of probabilistic inference.

 A system description of SPPL is given in: